Law Schedule of Classes

 Enroll Limit: 60

-This course is taught by two long-time M&A practitioners through the lens of active dealmaking.
-Dan Burch runs Mackenzie Partners, one of the top proxy solicitation firms in the business.
-Steve Lipin runs Gladstone Place Partners, a strategic public relations/investor relations firm specializing in financial transactions, and earlier in his career covered M&A at The Wall Street Journal.
+This course is taught by a longtime M&A practitioner through the lens of active dealmaking.
+Steve Lipin runs Gladstone Place Partners, a strategic public relations/investor relations firm specializing in financial transactions, and earlier in his career covered M&A and was finance editor at The Wall Street Journal.

-This lively and entertaining class will give students a real-world perspective on hostile takeovers, offense and defense, activist proxy fights, the marketing of an M&A deal once concocted by bankers, and the rise of SPACS as an M&A alternative to IPOS.
+This lively and entertaining class will give students a real-world perspective on hostile takeovers, offense and defense, activist proxy fights, the marketing of an M&A deal, the rise of SPACS as an M&A alternative to IPOS, and other topics.

 The class will attempt to look at examples through the prism of both offense and defense, and include the financial, legal, investor relations, and communications strategies each side deploys.